Parable of the Fig Tree Life Lessons

 God has shown amazing love and patience in the Bible.
 As one huge example, He sent Jesus to save us when humans proved too sinful to be worthy of God’s Kingdom on our own.

 He’s also proven that His patience has limits.
-He flooded the Earth for a re-start, for one thing.
+He flooded the Earth for a restart, for one thing.

 We can count on God’s complete love and understanding of our sinfulness.
 When we repent and turn to Him, He accepts us.

 But if we choose to walk away from God, He will not force us to love Him, and He will allow us to cut ties with Him.
-The choice is ours.
+Our behavior communicates our choice loudly and clearly.

 2. We are Expected to Bear Fruit